What does Ethical Making mean?

 - Retention of customers who are concerned about provenance and;

-- Increased value of product, through which makers can meaningfully connect to their customers.
+- Increased value of product, through which makers can meaningfully communicate to their customers.

 There is a higher emotional value in a piece of jewellery with an origin story that reflects its symbolic meaning.
 Jewellery is often purchased to symbolise special moments and relationships, such as weddings and birthdays.
 Each piece of jewellery tells a story that adds meaning to those moments and it is important that the symbolic value of the piece matches this.
 If the story behind a piece of jewellery includes the unfair treatment of communities and environmental destruction, the symbolic value of the piece can be tarnished.

 Being able to tell the origin story of your work with pride will be meaningful for you and your customers.
-The ability to show how your products have made a positive impact on people whose livelihoods depend on the supply chain and how you have worked to limit any environmental impact will increase the emotional value of your products.
-Increasing the emotional value of your products also means increasing the economic value because people want to buy products that have a meaningful story.
+The ability to show how your product has made a positive impact on people whose livelihoods depend on the supply chain will increase the emotional value of your product and brand.
+Increasing the emotional value of your product also means increasing the economic value because people are attracted to luxury products with meaningful stories.